Shikhar Dhawan: Struggle with form

 During the India tour of Sri Lanka in August 2015, Dhawan followed up his good form with a 134 in the first Test.
 With this, he also became only the third Indian opener after Sunil Gavaskar and Rahul Dravid to score back-to-back test hundred in away Tests.
 During the match, he fracturing his right hand while fielding in the slips and was ruled out of the tour.

-He was also named as part of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC, Cricinfo and Cricbuzz.
+He was also named as part of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC, ESPNcricinfo and Cricbuzz.

 On 10 February 2018 against South Africa Dhawan played in his 100th ODI, scored his 13th ODI century and became the first batsman for India to score a century in his 100th ODI.
 After this match, he became the most prolific run-getter for India at the end of 100th ODI.